hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Hazelcast Node.js client performs automated pipelining of operations.
 It means that the library pushes all operations into an internal queue and tries to send them in batches.
 This reduces the count of executed `Socket.write()` calls and significantly improves throughtput for read operations.

-You can configure automated operation pipelining with the `ClientConfig.properties` below:
+You can configure automated operation pipelining with entries of the `properties` config option as described below:

 - `hazelcast.client.autopipelining.enabled`: Default value is `true`.
 Turns automated pipelining feature on/off.
 If your application does only writes operations, like `IMap.set()`, you can try disabling automated pipelining to get a slightly better throughtput.